 - 4.1 The Core Strategy was adopted by the Council on 20th January 2016 and is a key planning document for Blackpool, covering the whole of the Borough.
 It sets out where new development such as housing, employment, retail and leisure should be located to meet Blackpool's future needs to 2027.
-The Strategy also identifies those areas within Blackpool which will be regenerated, protected or enhanced; and sets out development principles, such as design and affordable housing. - 4.2 There is a legal requirement4 to review local plan policies at least every 5 years from the date of adoption to ensure policies remain up to date and conform with national guidance.
-The review process must conclude whether or not the policies in the Local Plan need to be updated.
-Where they do, the extent and scope of the update, namely whether a small-scale partial update of specific policies is needed or a full update, which could potentially result in the production of a new local plan or a joint local plan with neighbouring authorities needs to be decided.
-The reasons for the decision then need to be published. - 4.3 Table 3 below highlights the timetable for the initial review and the key considerations and potential outcomes.
+The Strategy also identifies those areas within Blackpool which will be regenerated, protected or enhanced; and sets out development principles, such as design and affordable housing. - 4.2 There is a legal requirement4 to review local plan policies at least every 5 years from the date of adoption to ensure policies remain up to date and conform to national guidance.
+The review scoping process of the Part 1: Core Strategy document has highlighted that a full update is needed which will result in the production of a new local plan. - 4.3 Table 3 below sets out the anticipated timetable for the full review.